 A properly resourced stakeholder management plan that works towards an overall strategic direction is crucial for meeting project goals.

-And without an effective management tool in place, putting this plan into action can become a difficult task, lead to inadequate engagement and even risk the success of the project.
+And without an effective stakeholder management tool, putting this plan into action can become a difficult task, lead to inadequate engagement and risk the success of the project.

-If there's one thing we've learned from the COVID-19 Test and Trace blunder in 2020 is that Excel spreadsheets are not proper tools to manage stakeholder data.
-Using Excel to manage sensitive data greatly increases the risk of compromising data accuracy and safety.
+If there's one thing we learned from the COVID-19 Test and Trace blunder back in 2020, is that Excel spreadsheets are not proper tools for stakeholder data.

-So what should you use if you need to manage stakeholder data and want to support stakeholder communication?
+So what should you use if you need to manage stakeholder information and want to support stakeholder communication and better engagement?

 Understand Your Engagement Needs

 Firstly, you need to understand who you’re engaging with and how much engagement your stakeholders will require.

 It’s essential to recognise the level of influence and interest/involvement that each identified stakeholder will have with your business, program or project.

 While undertaking your stakeholder analysis and categorisation, also think about the communication channels you will require to reach them, as you will want to address this need with your new stakeholder management tool.